zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     **Example:**
     * `http://eureka:password@141.202.65.33:10311/eureka/`
 * **routedServices**

-    The routing rules between gateway service and your service.
+    The routing rules between the gateway service and your service.
     * **routedServices.gatewayUrl**

         Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The gateway-url parameter sets the target endpoint on the gateway.
     * **routedServices.serviceUrl**

         Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The service-url parameter points to the target endpoint on the gateway.
 * **apiInfo.title**

-    Specifies the title of your service API.
+    Specifies the title of your service API
 * **apiInfo.description**

     Specifies the high-level function description of your service API.